A confident smile is your greatest asset

 Orthodontists do not physically remove teeth.
 Your dentist or oral surgeon will be given a prescription form from our practice indicating the correct teeth that may require removal.
 All Orthodontic cases are unique and the orthodontist is specially trained to decide whether a patient requires tooth removal prior, during or after orthodontic treatment.
 The removing of teeth to overcome crowding and problems with the wisdom teeth is sometimes the most ideal solution.

 All ages can be treated; babies with facial anomalies such as cleft palate to late adulthood can benefit from orthodontic treatment.
 Modern techniques and materials have allowed many age groups to successfully and happily undertake treatment.

 Hunter Valley Orthodontics uses the most modern braces available.
-These include ceramic (clear), stainless steel, coloured, lingual (on the inside of the teeth) and Invisalign.
+These include ceramic (clear), stainless steel, coloured and Invisalign.
 For more information see the section on braces

 The duration of your treatment varies according to the complexity of the problem.
 Serious problems can take up to 3 years to complete whilst very simple problems can take less than 6 months.
 However, the average treatment time is 12-18 months.
 The orthodontist at your initial examination will give you an estimation of the time we expect you will be in braces.

 This in not a simple question to answer since every person and their problem are unique to them!
 At your initial examination we will outline all your options and give you a written quotation for any orthodontic treatment we may recommend.
 Generally the costs of orthodontic treatment are spread out over several years commencing with a deposit and then equal monthly payments.
 Most health funds are aware of this and spread out their repayments to you also.
 The written quotation can be used for comparison and will be current for 6 months to facilitate your need for other opinions if you wish to obtain these.